 A previously saved checkpoint will be loaded automatically if found.

-It is important to note that while the document will content any previously unsaved objects saved in the checkpoint, the loaded changes are not saved to the document.
-To do this, you must still call
+It is important to note that while the document will contain any previously unsaved objects saved in the checkpoint, the loaded changes are not saved to the document.
+To save them, you must still call

 Supported Document Types

 PdfDocuments that are backed by more than one provider are currently not supported by document checkpoints.
 Documents that are not backed by a file (custom data provider) work well checkpointing, as long as certain care is taken with regard to their UID.
 When having checkpoints enabled on a document that uses a custom UID, it’s necessary to be sure that the UID is unique to that document, since the

 PdfDocumentCheckpointer uses the UID as a part of the checkpoint’s file name.
 Opening multiple instances of a document with the same UID and making changes to them while they have checkpointing enabled is not supported and will result in undefined behavior.

 PSPDFDocumentCheckpoints folder in app internal storage (more info).
 You do not have to manage this manually since each